Saint Vincent, Deacon and Martyr

 As with so many martyrs whose names are known to us, Vincent died in the persecution of Diocletian, the last gasps of a dying paganism.
 Vincent and his Bishop were imprisoned around the year 303 and taken in chains to the city of Valencia on the Spanish coast.
 The Bishop was exiled but Vincent was subjected to such cruel and varied tortures that he died of his wounds.
 Tradition says that the faithful came to his cell during his sufferings seeking relics, dipping cloths into his bloody wounds.

-Although pious oral traditions led mediaeval authors to embroider some of the details of the Church’s early saints and martyrs, the core facts of these narratives always have support.
-In St. Vincent’s case, no less an authority than St. Augustine himself gave homilies on St. Vincent which have been preserved.
-And St. Augustine states in these homilies that as he is speaking he has the official acts recounting Vincent’s martyrdom right in front of him.
-That anecdote is a wonderful proof of how widespread devotion to St. Vincent was in the early Church, even far from where he died.
+Although pious oral traditions led medieval authors to embroider some of the details of the Church’s early saints and martyrs, the core facts of these narratives always have support.
+In Vincent’s case, no less an authority than Saint Augustine himself gave homilies on Saint Vincent which have been preserved.
+And Augustine states in these homilies that as he is speaking he has the official acts recounting Vincent’s martyrdom right in front of him.
+That anecdote is a wonderful proof of how widespread devotion to Vincent was in the early Church, even far from where he died.

-St. Vincent, help all who serve, especially deacons, to know, love, and serve God with all their heart, soul and mind.
-Few people will be called to be tortured for the faith as you were, but suffering may come in more subtle, non physical ways.
-Help us all to persevere in the face of whoever and whatever persecutes us, that such challenges will help us deepen our trust in God.
+St. Vincent, help all deacons to know, love, and serve God with all their heart, soul and mind.
+Few people are called to be tortured for the faith as you were, but suffering may come in more subtle ways.
+Help us to persevere in the face of whatever persecutes us, so that such challenges deepen our trust in God.